 I was riding in a little two-door car on a sunny Saturday afternoon.
 I was going to adopt a kitty with my then fiance’ … a Tahoe hit the side of the vehicle I was riding in.
 I hung on to some semblance of a life for three more years until my doctor had me medically removed from my job.
 It was over.
 Fibromyalgia won.
 (Or so I thought.)

 I have learned patience.
-I have learned acceptance.
+I have gained acceptance.
 Life is not a race.
 There is no loser or winner.
 There are many paths to take to get you to where you need to be.
 I am in charge of me.
-In real life, you don’t get to act without taking responsibility for those actions.
+In real life, you don’t get to act without seeking responsibility for those actions.
 How I react is my chosen superpower.
 I control how I react.
-I have chosen to pause with patience.
+I have decided to pause with patience.

 I would just ask that you try it, pause.